Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

 CEP is natively supported on M1 devices for all applications except for Photoshop.
 You can continue to run CEP extensions natively on Windows and on M1 machines by running Photoshop in Rosetta mode.
 The missing M1 support for native Photoshop usage on M1 machines is a strong reason to start thinking about migrating existing CEP extensions to UXP plugins.

 There is no clear-cut path for migration, given that CEP and UXP are fundamentally different.
-CEP was based on CEF, making it effectively act as a browser.
-UXP on the other hand is not a browser, and therefore complete feature parity will never happen.
-This migration should serve as an opportunity to design a better, more performant version of your existing CEP extension, and perhaps add new features to support modern workflows.
+CEP was based on CEF ([Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef)), making it effectively act as a browser.
+UXP, on the other hand, is not a browser, and therefore complete feature parity is unlikely.
+This migration should serve as an opportunity to design a better, more performant version of your existing CEP extension, and perhaps a chance to add new features and support modern workflows.
 In fact, it is better to think of this process as a “reconstruction” with the benefits of UXP in mind, rather than a migration.

-For most of your end-users who love the existing CEP version of your plugin, there will be no need at all to switch at all.
-It is the group of users running Photoshop natively on M1 Mac machines that require a UXP version of your plugin and delivering a UXP plugin can attract new and additional users!
+For many of your end-users who love the existing CEP version of your plugin, there may be no need to switch for several years.
+It is the group of users running Photoshop natively on M1 Mac machines that require a UXP version of your plugin and delivering a UXP plugin could attract new users!

 ## Why migrate to UXP?

 UXP provides a comprehensive extensibility solution, turning JavaScript and HTML markup into controls in native application windows.
 You can think of UXP as a small runtime with a subset of browser functionality that we intend to grow.
 It has a DOM, with auto-layout and CSS Flexbox layout capabilities.
 UXP can run JS using the platform-specific JS engine, laying out native controls on screen, and enabling C++ and JS hybrid app development.
 A unified, modern execution environment (JavaScript V8) allows plugin UI and business logic to share the same context, which means no need to use `evalScript` anymore!

 ### Developer Tooling